devloos/Sales-System/README.md

 if any errors (of course besides any thrown by STL)

-NO EXTERNAL LIBRARIES Only prerequisite
+NO EXTERNAL LIBRARIES, Only prerequisite
 - CMake

 Finally enjoy